Tricked-dev/ascella/README.md

 - Linux & Mac support using our custom desktop app!
 - Awesome community at the [discord](https://discord.gg/mY8zTARu4g)

+## Contributing

+someone please properly make a theme for everything & new icont thx luv u if u do

 ---

 ### Ascella - Backend